We’ve previously written about how other modern technologies like AI might be used in sustainability.

 Thebalancesmb.cm notes ‘[Blockchain] can be used autonomously with the use of a distributed time-stamping server and a peer-to-peer network’ and ‘[it is an] open and distributed ledger that captures transaction data between two parties in a permanent and verifiable way’

-The lexology.com resource in the resources list provides a more detailed explanation on what Blockchain is and what it does
+The lexology.com resource in the resources list also provides a more detailed explanation on what Blockchain is and what it does

 What Makes Blockchain Unique Or Valuable?